 January-February: Schools being renewed will work with the sponsor on statutory updates and modifications to the contract.
 Timelines will be communicated with a goal of having the contract renewed officially by both boards by April of the expiration year.

-June of Contract Expiration: Approved contract sent to the Ohio Department of Education.
+By June of Contract Expiration: Approved contract sent to the Ohio Department of Education within ten business days of execution.

 The Record of Performance (High Stakes Review)